Scientific name: Oxalis species

 Wood sorrel tubers can be just about any color of the rainbow.
 They have less oxalic acid than other parts of the plants so they aren't as tangy.
 Their flavor is somewhat like a carrot and so that's how I use them: raw, steamed, or tossed into stews.

-Excessive amounts of oxalic acid can lead to kidney stones in some people.
-Be sure to drink plenty of water when eating wood sorrel.
+Excessive amounts of oxalic acid theoretically can lead to kidney stones though there's never been any actual reported case of this happening.
+Cautious types should be sure to drink plenty of water when eating wood sorrel.
 Also avoid dairy products, if possible, as the oxalic acid binds strongly to the calcium to make calcium oxalate, which is the key mineral of the kidney stones.